 Plastics are everywhere!
-This amazing material has been used in manufacturing for as long as most of us can remember, combining flexibility, durability and strength.
-It really is a miracle product.
 From large-scale flat sheet stock to molded containers, appliances and electronic devices, plastic has been there, done that.
 But to keep plastic surfaces safe, from the factory floor to the customer’s hands, careful handling is needed.
 Scratches, industrial solvents, painting mishaps and assorted contaminants can damage the finish, driving up costs and devaluing the product.

 Hazards arise during:

 Whether you’re dealing with polycarbonates, acrylics or polyesters, Surface Armor offers a range of custom-designed plastic protective films to meet your needs.
-Plastic protective films are available in the exact dimensions you require to cover everything from home electronics or office equipment to sheet or coil stock.
+Plastic protective films are available in the exact dimensions you require to cover everything from home electronics or office equipment.

-- Tack – Measured in ounces per lateral inch, this defines the amount of adhesive used and the resulting “stickiness” of the protective film.
+Tack – Measured in ounces per lateral inch, this defines the level of “stickiness” of a particular adhesive.
 Because there are many variables at play, the tack level of most adhesives will be expressed as a range of values rather than a single, specific measurement.

 Each row of the table is then labeled with the type of plastic surface you want to protect.